ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 pertains to enabling plugins in your project configuration.

 Ceedling includes a number of built-in plugins.
-See the collection within the project at [plugins/][ceedling-plugins] or the documentation section below dedicated to Ceedling's plugins.
+See the collection within the project at [plugins/][ceedling-plugins] or the [documentation section below](#ceedling-plugins) dedicated to Ceedling's plugins.
 Each built-in plugin subdirectory includes thorough documentation covering its capabilities and configuration options.

-_Note_: Many users find that the handy-dandy
-[Command Hooks plugin] [command-hooks] is often enough to meet their needs.
-This plugin allows you to connect your own scripts and tools to Ceedling build steps.
+_Note_: Many users find that the handy-dandy [Command Hooks plugin][command-hooks] is often enough to meet their needs.
+This plugin allows you to connect your own scripts and command line tools to Ceedling build steps.

 [custom-plugins]: PluginDevelopmentGuide.md
 [ceedling-plugins]: ../plugins/